Motiejus/motiejus.github.com/_posts/2012-02-13-the-absolute-minimum-required-for-jekyll.markdown

 ### Motivation

-So I wanted a Jekyll blog, and I wanted to bootstrap quickly.
+So I wanted a Jekyll powered note engine, and I wanted to bootstrap quickly.
 While [Jekyll Bootstrap](http://jekyllbootstrap.com/) fits for most, I am more like an LFS-guy.
 Do things in small steps from the start understanding what is going on.

 I assume you have read the [introduction] and know *what* Jekyll is.
 This post will help you to bootstrap the bare minimal system.